avnish-sharma11/Nakshatra-AI/README.md

 ## 📅 Features

 * 🔍 Input your name, date/time/place of birth to generate your Kundali
-* 🧠 LangChain memory allows the chatbot to remember and refer to user details
+* 🧠 LangChain memory allows the chatbot to remember and refer to user details till the user converses .
 * 👥 Chat naturally with an AI astrologer for insights based on your astrological chart
 * 🚀 Deployable easily using platforms like Render or Vercel
 * ⏳ Frontend handles loading, API errors, and user feedback gracefully